-We think of militias in terms of what they prevent - government intrusion and foreign invasion.
+We think of militias in terms of what they prevent - government overreach and foreign invasion.
 While militias can indeed defend against those, that’s a negative description.
 Think of it like this: a Catholic is a non-Protestant Christian, but being non-Protestant doesn’t tell you much about Catholicism!

 So really, what does a militia do?
 More to the point, what does active membership in a militia do for us, individually?
 Everybody has their own answers; what follows are mine.